 All of the aforementioned challenges can be categorized as localization issues.
 Without going into too much proprietary details, in general, there are three key steps Dynamsoft Barcode Reader uses to decode DPM barcodes.

-- Localization — Dynamsoft Barcode Reader relies on self adjusting statistical features of the image to detect the barcode zone.
+- Localization — Dynamsoft Barcode Reader relies on self-adjusting statistical features of the image to detect the barcode zone.

-- Module Identification — based on statistical index and the learning result, Dynamsoft Barcode Reader is able to identify each module using discriminative features.
+- Module Identification — based on the statistical index and the learning result, Dynamsoft Barcode Reader is able to identify each module using discriminative features.